solids4foam/solid-benchmarks/elastoPlasticity/cooksMembrane/README.md

 ## Benchmark purpose

 * To test solver under elasto-plastic, finite strain material regime
-* The problem is complicated as both shear and bending are present in combination with a skew numerical mesh.
+* To demonstrate solver performance under both shear and bending conditions in combination with a skew numerical mesh.

 ---

 ## Expected results

-* Around the top-left corner, the elastic body is squeezed the most
+* Around the top-left corner, the elastic body is squeezed the most (positive hydrostatic compression).
-* The body is stretched the most near the bottom side
+* The body is most stretched near the bottom side (negative hydrostatic compression).
-* There is no known analytical solution for this problem.
+* There is no known analytical solution for this problem, but results from various codes and procedures are available in the literature [[1](https://onlinelibrary.wiley.com/doi/10.1002/nme.1620330705), [2](http://www.simplassoftware.com/benchmarks.html), [3](https://repositorio-aberto.up.pt/handle/10216/438)].

 Figure 2 shows the convergence of the vertical displacement in `solids4Foam` in the case of updated Lagrangian and total Lagrangian formulation.
-In both formulations, vertical displacement in the top right corner tends to a value of 7.4 mm, which is close to the values reported in [1,2,3].
+In both formulations, vertical displacement in the top right corner tends to a value of 7.4 mm, which is close to the values reported in [[1](https://onlinelibrary.wiley.com/doi/10.1002/nme.1620330705), [2](http://www.simplassoftware.com/benchmarks.html), [3](https://repositorio-aberto.up.pt/handle/10216/438)].

 <div style="text-align: center;">
   <img src="./images/verticalDisplacement.png" alt="Image" width="800">